ppatel0910/mySpotify_and_machine_learning/README.md

 ## General Process

 ### I connected to the Spotify web API using the instructions provided from the link above, and was granted a client ID, and a client secret key.
 With these credentials, I requested an access token and was successfully able to make calls to the Spotify web API.
 I then made calls to the Spotify API to retrieve data such as music features and my personal Spotify playlists.
+Using these input features, I was able to use the spotipy API to recommend new songs to myself.

 ## Results